PaulBGD/dom/README.md

 ## About

+Even though it's used less and less, jQuery is still used a lot for its single function that does a lot of different DOM operations.
+With the increasing browsers support for simple features, some of jQuery's cross-browser compatibility methods have become outdated.
+This library is made to make it easy to do anything with the DOM, but still use the (much faster) vanilla DOM methods.

 dom$ supports a lot of browsers, even back to IE8!
 It's an easy way to create, modify, and find DOM elements dynamically.

 This library also works well with the [Stream.js](https://github.com/PaulBGD/Stream.js) library.